Archive

 We know that sustainability is also important to our clients, so we chose to continue with the use of unbleached & recyclable materials and to utilise an elegant design language so as to minimise environmental impacts.

 With the support of our long-standing partner Greyhound Box Ltd, we were able to develop a versatile packaging solution, which meets the demands of our customers whilst also allowing Westbury to reduce our environmental impact and enhance efficiencies at the factory.
+Greyhound Box Ltd are proud to be a Forest Stewardship Council (FSC) certified manufacturer, which allows us to ensure that our materials come from responsibly managed forests.

 All in all, the collaboration has been a great success and we can’t wait to see these boxes out there in plantrooms across the country!

-7. Case Study: Westbury’s Fire Damper Inspection and Testing
+9. Case Study: Westbury’s Fire Damper Inspection and Testing

 Leave a Comment